Out on the road today

 Agates from Dunure

-Collecting agates remind of researching the lives of ancestors: it is always difficult to stop because you never know where the next nugget of information will come from.
-And then there is the fact that even if you find something, it is usually just a fragment of the whole story.
+Collecting agates remind of researching the lives of ancestors: it is always difficult to stop because you never know from where the next nugget of information will come.
+And then there is the fact that even if you do find something, it is usually just a fragment of the whole story.
 Yet genealogical research adds another dimension to everyday life in the way that searching for agates changes a beach stroll into something more than just a walk along the shore.
 Some days you might want to spend a long time focused on one spot, shifting the pebbles around; another day you might simply want to glance down occasionally at your feet and see if anything catches your eye.

 Like genealogical research, the intact agates hold their secrets internally with just a hint of what their story is on their outer crust.
 As modern-day social historians, we are also constantly struggling to get below the surface of things.
 We can peruse these wonderful maps of where our ancestors lived in the 18th and 19th centuries, and sometimes beyond, but know that unless documented in a sketch, or painting – or later in a photograph, the view of these streets and houses are lost to us.
 And that is only one sense: what of the smells and sounds and textures that our forebearers experienced?
 We may be lucky enough to have an image of the places where they lived and worked – or photographs of our ancestors themselves.
 Yet even these may prove to frustratingly hide more than they reveal.
 As Roland Barthes points out at the beginning of Camera Lucida (his book on the nature of photography): The first thing I found was this.
 What the Photograph reproduces to infinity has occurred only once: the Photograph mechanically repeats what could never be repeated existentially.
 (For more about Barthes and photography, see Those Ghostly Traces).